MichaelAB97/ELEN4020_2020-Project/README.md

 # ELEN4020 - Course Project: Indexing XML Hansards
+This repository contains the implementation of a XML Indexing program for the [Akomo Ntoso](http://docs.oasis-open.org/legaldocml/ns/akn/3.0) schema

+- The XML dataset is contained in: `SenateHansard1979vol2.xml`
+- The output of the XML parser will be stored in two respecitive csv files: `debatesBySpeakers.csv` & `speakersInDebates.csv`
+- The output Bit Map will be stored in: `map.txt`

 ## Build Instructions
 The algorithms for this lab is written in Python 3.6